2022 Ford Escape Review, Ratings, Specs, Prices, and Photos

 Ford Escape Hybrid performance

 Ford sells two hybrid Escapes: one with a plug, one without.
-The hybrid drivetrain consists of a 2.5-liter inline-4 with lithium-ion batteries and a hybrid transmission; they combine for a net 200 hp, directed to either the front or all four wheels.
+The hybrid drivetrain consists of a 2.5-liter inline-4 with lithium-ion batteries plus two electric motors as part of a hybrid transmission; they combine for a net 200 hp, directed to either the front or all four wheels.
+Hybrid models are nearly as perky as versions with the stronger turbo.

+The Escape Plug-In Hybrid ups the hybrid battery to 14.4 kwh to deliver up to 37 miles of electric driving range.
+Front-wheel-drive only, the plug-in can recharge on a Level 2 outlet in about 3.5 hours.

+Plug-In Hybrid versions get a lot of flexibility in their EV Auto/EV Now/EV Later settings.
+As labeled, they give you some control over when you use any charge you stocked up on overnight.
+EV Now provides fully electric driving at up to 85 mph, although with leisurely acceleration in that mode and reminders to enable the gasoline engine to move quicker, it doesn’t truly showcase the electrified side in performance.

-The Hybrid could use better sound deadening for the strained noises that accompany serious speed, but we can forgive a lot for its 41-mpg EPA combined rating.
+The Hybrid and Plug-In Hybrid could both use better sound deadening for the strained noises that accompany serious speed, but we can forgive a lot for its 41-mpg EPA combined rating—or 40 mpg for Plug-In Hybrid if you’ve used up its extra charge.
 It’s tuned to soak up the road nearly as well as the non-hybrids, with the added weight of the battery pack factored in.
-Steering loses some feel, but not much; it’s vague but not disappointingly so.
+Steering loses some feel in the Hybrid, but not much; it’s vague but not disappointingly so.
+The Plug-In Hybrid feels tuned softly for its nearly 3,900 lb and loses more enthusiasm in the process.

-We’ve yet to drive the 3,889-lb Escape Plug-In Hybrid, which ups the hybrid battery to 14.4 kwh to generate up to 37 miles of electric driving range.
-Front-wheel-drive only, the plug-in can recharge on Level 2 outlets in about 3.5 hours.
-We’ll have more about its performance soon.

 2022 Ford Escape